Skip to main content

 Industrial Business Zones

-Industrial Business Zones (IBZs) are geographic areas that serve as safe havens for manufacturing and industrial firms, under which the City of New York guarantees not to support the rezoning of properties to allow residential uses.
-A tax credit of $1,000 per employee, up to $100,000, will be offered to industrial and manufacturing firms choosing to move into IBZs to help defray relocation costs and encourage industrial development in these areas throughout the City.
+Industrial Business Zones (IBZs) were created in 2006 to support industrial and manufacturing firms by providing a relocation tax credit of $1,000 per employee, up to $100,000, to industrial and manufacturing firms choosing to move into IBZs.
+To create more certainty on land use policy, the IBZ designation also carries a commitment by the City of New York not to support a rezoning permitting new residences.
 The IBZs are comprised entirely of manufacturing-zoned land.
 However, not all of the City’s manufacturing-zoned land is included within IBZs.
 Currently there are 21 IBZs throughout the City:

 Brooklyn: Brooklyn Navy Yard, East New York, Flatlands/Fairfield, Greenpoint/Williamsburg, North Brooklyn, Southwest Brooklyn